haesbaert/ocaml-processor/README.md

-# Processor Topology & Affinity for ocaml
+# Processor Topology & Affinity for OCaml

 [API Online](https://haesbaert.github.io/ocaml-processor/)

 This library allows you to query the processor topology as well as set the processor affinity for the current process.
-This library does *not* depend on ocaml-5 (Multicore), but it can be used within ocaml-5 Domains as expected.
+This library does *not* depend on OCaml 5 (Multicore), but it can be used within OCaml 5 Domains as expected.

 The topology can identify individual threads (smt), cores, sockets as